RIAEvangelist/node-parrot-drone/projects/common.md

  Also, each medias taken during a run has a filename containing the run id.

 Triggered : when the drone generates a new run id (generally right after a take off).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` RunIdChanged ` event from the drone :

 ```javascript